Falling Leaves (1912 film): Production

 The plot of Falling Leaves owes elements to the O. Henry short story "The Last Leaf" (1907).
 The child hero is a recurring theme in Guy-Blaché films; the first film produced by Solax, A Child's Sacrifice (1910), which also starred Magda Foy, is another example.

-When Falling Leaves was made in early 1912, Solax still was operating out of the Flushing studio it rented from Gaumont.
+When Falling Leaves was made in early 1912, Solax was still operating out of the Flushing studio it rented from Gaumont.
 The sets were designed by Henri Ménessier, who had worked with Guy-Blaché since 1904.
 All the primary roles were filled by members of the Solax stock company.

 Release

 Falling Leaves was released March 15, 1912.

 The review in The New York Dramatic Mirror commented on the cast's capability and complimented the production as "developed and played with a compelling naturalness".
 In a similar vein, Moving Picture News said of the film that the story unfolded "in an atmosphere of delicacy and charming naturalness".